One More Day (Stay with Me): Background and release

 "One More Day (Stay with Me)" was written by Example, Alex Smith, Preston and Technikal.
 It was originally going to be titled "Stay with Me" but was later changed to "One More Day (Stay with Me)" to avoid confusion with Sam Smith's song of the same name.
 Example has compared the composition to that of other 2014 UK dance songs such as Gorgon City's "Ready for Your Love" and Clean Bandit's "Rather Be".
 He said, "I went into the studio with Alex Smith who I made 'Watch the Sun Come Up' with back in 2009.
 Pianos as club hooks have worked well for me in the past so with this track I wanted to recapture some of that sunshine in my music.
 For me, 'One More Day' evokes all the great moments of 90s euphoria but I've put a bit of a twist on everything as it's 2014.
 I've also added a little 8-bar rap for an injection of energy ' some fans on twitter were begging me to rap again after my last few singles were just singing."

 In an interview with the Daily Mirror, Example said: "At the start we were trying to write a song from the girl's perspective, maybe Cheryl Cole or someone, but it didn't have the same lyrics as the final version, just that piano riff.," he said.
-"And then as I started falling in love with the song I decided I wanted it for myself, so we changed the lyrics so it was the guy's point of view, and then I made the song about when I met Erin [his wife].
+"And then as I started falling in love with the song I decided I wanted it for myself, so we changed the lyrics so it was the guy's point of view, and then I made the song about when I met Erin [his then wife].
 We had this amazing romantic night together, 'a night of passion,' but I had to leave Australia and go back to the UK, and I didn't see her for like five weeks.
 Then I'd see her for a couple of weeks and then not see her for a month.
 She was in Sydney."

 The EP features remixes from M.J.
 Cole, Shadow Child and Erik Arbores, as well as an extended mix.
 Example debuted the song on Danny Howard's BBC Radio 1 show on 19 April, with the song being released on 23 June.
 The Cole remix premiered through UKF.